adamchain/battleship/README.md

 ## How It Works
 1. **Setup Phase:**
    - You place your ships on a 10x10 grid.
-   - The computer does the same (don’t peek!).
+   - The computer does the same.

 2. **Game Phase:**
    - Take turns guessing grid coordinates to attack.